2/20/2026

 The science of reading counters the dominant beliefs and teaching methods of the past that lack the weight in evidence and have shown to leave skill gaps, including balanced literacy, phonics-only approaches, and three cueing.

 In the past, nearly two-thirds of U.S. educators leaned on models like balanced literacy for curricula.
-Most districts did not offer training in the science of reading; in fact, only 51% of teaching programs prepare educators in the science of reading.
+Most district leaders did not offer training in the science of reading; in fact, only 51% of teaching programs prepare educators in the science of reading.
 Now, more than two-thirds of educators say students who didn’t properly learn to decode words in K–2 struggle with reading comprehension in later grades.
+This recognition has driven a nationwide shift toward science of reading-based instruction, with legislation in nearly all 50 states now requiring evidence-based literacy practices in schools.

 The science of reading creates a huge opportunity to transform literacy outcomes.